adityachandupatla/debias_word_vectors/README.md

 <h2>TODO</h2>
 <ul>
   <li>These debiasing algorithms are very helpful for reducing bias, but are not perfect and do not eliminate all traces of bias.
-One weakness of this implementation was that the bias direction 'g' was defined using only the pair of words woman and man.
+One weakness of this implementation was that the bias direction 'g' was defined using only the pair of words {"woman" and "man"}.
 If 'g' were defined by computing g1 = e_woman − e_man ;  g2 = e_mother − e_father ;  g3 = e_girl − e_boy ; and so on and averaging over them, we would have obtained a better estimate of the "gender" dimension.</li>
 </ul><br/>
 Use this, report bugs, raise issues and Have fun.
 Do whatever you want!
 I would love to hear your feedback :)